Intervention/docs/image/v3/basics/colors.md

 > public Image::pickColor(int $x, int $y, int $frame_key = 0): ColorInterface

-Reads the color of the pixel specified via the X and Y coordinates.
-Furthermore, the key of the frame from which the color is taken can be determined.
-However, this is only relevant for animated images.
+Reads the color of the pixel specified by the X and Y coordinates.
+You can also get the key of the frame from which the color is taken.
+This is only relevant for animated images.

 #### Parameters